transcode-de/correos/docs/source/tutorial.rst

 That's it on the whole.
-Going back to our :ref:`graphics at the beginning <correosgraphics>`, you can see that we focused on the left side of the process so far.
-You saw how the *correos* server is instantiated, how it handles incoming emails send by a MUA and how the data of the emails is stored to the database.
+Going back to our :ref:`graphics at the beginning <correosgraphics>`, you can see that we focused on the left side of the possible process so far.
+You saw how the *correos* server is instantiated, how it handles incoming emails sent by a MUA and how the data of the emails is stored to the database.

 Let's now discover what role the REST API plays.